christopheradams/plug_rest/README.md

 * `conn` - a `%Plug.Conn{}` struct; use this to fetch details about the request (see the Plug docs for more info)
-* `state` - the state of the Resource; use this to store any data that should be availble to subsequent callbacks
+* `state` - the state of the Resource; use this to store any data that should be available to subsequent callbacks

 Each callback must return a three-element tuple of the form `{value, conn, state}`.
 All callbacks are optional, and will be given default